Two young girls go to the cinema and Kenny is off to the dance studio. Retro fiction.

 “Hello, Lynn,” he said.
 “And where are you off to?”

 “We’re going to the pictures, Kenny.
 There’s a Norman Wisdom film on.
 Come with us if you want to.”

-“No thanks, Lynn, I’m going to the dance studio.
-There's an afternoon session on Saturdays and there's a girl that I sort of like.”
+“No thanks, Lynn, I’m off to the dance studio.
+There's an afternoon session on Saturdays and there's a girl that, I sort of like.”

 “Oooh, I know you now, Kenny.
 I didn't know you had a girlfriend.”
 Lynn said and started to laugh.

 "Do you want some bubbly, Kenny?"
 Lynn said.
 "I've got loads."

 "Not for me.
 Don't let your dad see you with that."